vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 ---------------------------------------------

 There are two system parameters that help prevent email loops from occurring in Odoo.
-These parameters were introduced in Odoo 16 to prevent aliases from creating too many records and to prevent feedback loops on the catchall reply-to email address.
+These parameters were introduced in Leansoft 16 to prevent aliases from creating too many records and to prevent feedback loops on the catchall reply-to email address.
 They are present in database but not in the *System Parameters*.
 To override the following defaults they need to be added in.